War on terror

-The war on terror, officially the Global War on Terrorism (GWOT), is a global military campaign initiated by the United States in response to the September 11 attacks in 2001, and is one of the most recent global conflicts spanning multiple wars.
-Some researchers and political scientists have argued that it replaced the Cold War.
+The war on terror, officially the Global War on Terrorism (GWOT), (Note: The term later fell out of governmental usage and was officially replaced by the designation "Overseas Contingency Operations" under the Obama administration in 2009, it was still formally and informally used to refer to the conflict in certain situations, alongside the its official name, with the Global War on Terrorism Service Medal (GWOT-SM) as an prominent example, however.) is a global military campaign initiated by the United States in response to the September 11 attacks in 2001.
+A global conflict spanning multiple wars, some researchers and political scientists have argued that it replaced the Cold War.

-The main targets of the campaign were militant Islamist movements such as al-Qaeda, the Taliban and their allies.
+The main targets of the campaign were militant Islamist movements such as al-Qaeda, the Taliban, and their allies.
 Other major targets included the Ba'athist regime in Iraq, which was deposed in an invasion in 2003, and various militant factions that fought during the ensuing insurgency.
 Following its territorial expansion in 2014, the Islamic State also emerged as a key adversary of the United States.
+In 2026, the United States and Israel launched a war on Iran, identifying it as the largest state sponsor of terrorism.
+Al-Qaeda's de facto leader, Saif al-Adel, is believed to be living in Iran.

 The term "war on terror" uses war as a metaphor to describe a variety of actions which fall outside the traditional definition of war.
-U.S. president George W. Bush first used the term "war on terrorism" on 16 September 2001, and then "war on terror" a few days later in a formal speech to Congress.
+US president George W. Bush first used the term "war on terrorism" on 16 September 2001, and then "war on terror" a few days later in a formal speech to Congress.
 Bush indicated the enemy of the war on terror as "a radical network of terrorists and every government that supports them".
 The initial conflict was aimed at al-Qaeda, with the main theater in Afghanistan and Pakistan, a region that would later be referred to as "AfPak".
 The term "war on terror" was immediately criticized by individuals including Richard Myers, then chairman of the Joint Chiefs of Staff, and eventually more nuanced terms came to be used by the Bush administration to define the campaign.
-While "war on terror" was never used as a formal designation of U.S. operations, a Global War on Terrorism Service Medal was and is issued by the U.S. Armed Forces.
+While "war on terror" was never used as a formal designation of US operations, a Global War on Terrorism Service Medal was and is issued by the US Armed Forces.